How to Make a Beautiful Silhouette Drawing

 - Matte paint

-- A foam paintbrush
+- Foam paintbrush

-- A large sheet of paper or cardstock
+- Large sheet of paper or cardstock

 - A frame

-- Choose a simple backdrop.
+Choose a simple backdrop.
 White walls work best, but a dark wall can also work well as long as the color contrasts with your subject’s skin and hair.
 Have your subject stand facing the opposite direction you would like your silhouette portrait to face.

-- Take a close-up picture of your subject.
-(Their profile should take up most of the frame.)
+Take a close-up picture of your subject.
+Their profile should take up most of the frame.
 Be sure to take the picture straight across and from your subject’s level to avoid any distortions.
 Upload your photo, and use your favorite photo-editing software to make it the appropriate size for your frame.

 Print your picture in black and white onto a plain piece of white cardstock.
 Don’t worry about the quality of the photo too much.
 Just make sure you can clearly distinguish your subject’s features.

-- Using scissors, carefully cut away the background, taking extra care around the facial features.
+Using scissors, carefully cut away the background, taking extra care around the facial features.
 Flip your photo over.
 You should now have a white silhouette.

-- Using the foam brush, carefully paint your silhouette in the color of your choice.
+Using the foam brush, carefully paint your silhouette in the color of your choice.
 You may need to use several layers of paint to cover all traces of white.
 Dry and mount your painted silhouette to a cardstock backing using clear-drying, acid-free glue, then frame.